 Online businesses are on the rise more so than ever before.
 However, the one defect of doing business online is the danger of becoming impersonal; just a machine with the text equivalent of ‘Computer says no’ rather than a face-to-face relationship between business and customer.

-That is why it is vital for online businesses to focus on incorporating customer experience into their online business.
-Here are some of the ways you can keep customers at the forefront of your online business.
+That is why online businesses need to incorporate customer experience into their online business.
+Here are some ways you can keep customers at the forefront of your online business.

 When introducing an FAQ page to your website, it is advised to step into your customers’ shoes and keep in mind the variety of different problems your customers could be facing:

 - Problems with logging in or accessing their online account

 - Canceling, returning, or exchanging items

 - Queries on how long delivery of their product will take

 - Questions on suppliers and sources of products

 The good idea is to organize the FAQs into sections such as Accounts, Purchases, etc., to give your customers an easier experience of navigating the page and quickly finding the answers to their questions.

 It may seem like an obvious aspect of your business’s website, but this is important.
 Being online and not a physical store, every online business still needs a point of contact for customers to get in touch.
 The more, the better, so if possible, display a Contact Page that is clearly visible on the homepage and menu bar, and include: